gkushang/cucumber-parallel/README.md

 ### HTML Reports

-Cucumber-Parallel is integrated with Cucumber HTML reporting module [grunt-cucumberjs][2].
+Run Features or Scenarios in Parallel and generate HTML Reports with [cucumber-html-reporter][6]

-Run Features or Scenarios in Parallel and generate HTML Reports.
+Cucumber-Parallel is also integrated with HTML reporting Grunt Cucumber module [grunt-cucumberjs][2]

 Sample HTML Reports: